aws/aws-database-encryption-sdk-dynamodb/specification/structured-encryption/header.md

   but still included in the signature calculation.
   This indicates that this field MUST NOT be attempted to be decrypted during decryption.

-The Encrypt Legend Bytes are serialized as follows:
+The Encrypt Legend Bytes MUST be serialized as follows:

-1. Order every authenticated attribute in the item lexicographically the attribute name.
+1. Order every authenticated attribute in the item lexicographically by the attribute name.
 2. For each authenticated attribute, in order, append one of the byte values specified above to indicate whether that field should be encrypted.